 And Now For Something Completely Serious: Safety

 Most inspection issues we identify relate to safety.
-We don’t want to be buzzkill, but the Centers for Disease Control (CDC) provides these startling statistics: “From 2005-2009, there were an average of 3,533 fatal drownings – about 10 deaths per day.
+We don’t want to be a buzzkill, but the Centers for Disease Control (CDC) provides these startling statistics: “From 2005-2014, there were an average of 3,536 fatal drownings.
 One in five people who die from drowning are children 14 and younger.
 For every child who dies from drowning, another five receive emergency department care for non-fatal submersion injuries.”

 Yes, pools can be fun but only if they’re safe.
 We generally focus on two important safety considerations: access restrictions and supervision.

 - Access – Restricting access is an effective method to prevent drowning.
 The CDC recommends installing a four-sided fence which separates the pool area from the rest of the property; fences should be a minimum of four feet high and employ self-closing and self-latching mechanisms.
 Other helpful measures include installing door locks which prevent a child from accessing the pool by herself, or alarms which activate if someone enters the pool area.